GibsonDisaster/Vauxhall/README.md

 * i - Displays your current inventory (press another key to close)
 * < or > - Goes up or down a floor (respectively) if you are standing on that character
 * f - Displays your characters stats
+* r - Rests and heals your character

 # Screenshots